Best Vitamins & Foods for Eye Health: Enhance Your Vision

 Usage

-• Add 1-2 teaspoons of the powder to a glass of water, juice, or a smoothie daily for a convenient eye health boost.
+Add 1–2 teaspoons daily to a glass of water, juice, or a smoothie to support your intake of vitamins and foods for eye health.

 Optional Tips

-• Sweeten to taste with honey or a natural sweetener.
+Sweeten naturally with honey or a preferred natural sweetener.

 Eye Health Precautions and Side Effects